Italian Prepositions

 Your book is on the table.

-- The subject of a topic
+- Describe the subject of a topic

 Ieri ho guardato un documentario sulla storia russa.